Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Coarsening kinetics of colloidal clusters

 \section{Coarsening kinetics of colloidal clusters}

 Our experiments used suspensions containing a mixture of motile bacteria and colloidal beads to investigate the active phase separation of colloidal domains.
-We used non-Brownian polystyrene beads of $15\mu m$ diameter and E. coli cells \cite{Chikkadi23} as motile swimmers.
+We used polystyrene beads of diameter $\sigma = 15\mu m$ and E. coli cells \cite{Chikkadi23} as motile swimmers.
 The procedure followed for preparing the suspensions is described in the Methods section.
-The concentration of bacteria in most of the measurements is $c_b=5~b_0$, where $b_0 = 6 \times 10^9$ cells/ml.
-The dynamic of colloidal beads in our suspensions is driven by the inherent activity of swimmers.
+The concentration of bacteria in most of the measurements is $c_e=5~b_0$, where $b_0 = 6 \times 10^9$ cells/ml.
+The dynamics of colloidal beads in our suspensions is driven by the inherent activity of swimmers.
 The colloidal beads and E. coli swimmers are mixed uniformly before being introduced into a sample chamber.
-This chamber is designed in a way to optimize the duration of our experiments; see Methods and section I of the Supplementary Information for details.
-Once the suspension is loaded into the sample chamber, the colloidal particles settle to the bottom of the chamber, and subsequently bright-field images are acquired at a speed of 2 FPS over a total duration of 210 minutes. \\
+This chamber is designed in a way to optimize the duration of our experiments; see Methods and section I-A and I-B of the Supplementary Information for details.
+Once the suspension is loaded into the sample chamber, the colloidal particles settle to the bottom of the chamber, and subsequently bright-field images are acquired at a speed of 2 FPS over a total duration of 210 minutes.
+All the physical quantities measured in our experiments are denoted with a subscript $e$. \\